zenwalk/feralfilehosting/Feral Wiki/Linux Command-Line - Advanced/rsync - Transferring data from slot to slot/readme.md

 This means there is now a folder called `rysnc` within your `~/` or slot root on the NEW server.

-Now the process below will describe how to copy all or parts of your old slots data to the newly created `rsync` folder on your new slot.
+Now the process below will describe how to copy all or parts of your old slot's data to the newly created `rsync` folder on your new slot.

 ## Step 2: Using rysnc